MarkyJoe1990/SRPG-Studio/README.md

 [Support me here](https://paypal.me/markyjoe) if you like what I do.

+Please [refer to my wiki](https://github.com/MarkyJoe1990/SRPG-Studio/wiki) for documentation, tutorials and other useful resources.

 # Plugin Folder Contents

 **AI**: Adds more actions the enemy AI can do.